Nigella hispanica

 Nigella hispanica, the Spanish fennel flower, is a partially recognized species of flowering plant in the genus Nigella in the family Ranunculaceae, native to Portugal, Spain, and France.
 An annual or biennial with bushy foliage that can reach 60 cm tall, the species blooms in the summer with blue flowers.
-The Royal Horticultural Society considers it a good plant to attract pollinators.
 Sometimes considered part of the species Nigella gallica, studies have determined that N. hispanica extracts can function as an anti-inflammatory and that essential oils from the species are chemically distinct from oils extracted from other members of the genus.

 Description

 Nigella hispanica is a flowering plant in the genus Nigella in the family Ranunculaceae.
 The plants have lifespans of one to two years and the species can be described as an annual or biennial plant.
 All taxa of the tribe Nigelleae – consisting of the genera Nigella, Garidella, and Komaroffia – share annual lifespans, showy sepals, small petals, and capsule fruit.

 N. hispanica plants produce upright, bushy foliage that emerges in the spring.
 The foliage can reach 60 cm tall and 50 cm wide.
 The leaves are finely dissected.
 In the summer, the plants bloom with blue flowers.
 These flowers comprise five petaloid sepals.
 The centers of the flowers, containing the stamens and immature fruit, are red.
 Fruiting also occurs in the summer.
 The swollen pale-green fruit are flushed with dark red.